ishota/CarND-Capstone/README.md

 Waypoint velocity calculation algorithm proposed at walkthrough is simple to implement.
 But it has a drawback: the car starts to brake abruptly causing high jerk that is not comfortable.

 On the other hand, I proposed a velocity profile using a sigmoid function to achieve a low jerk.
 25 is maximum velocity(m/h).
+A graph bellow shows x:time, y:velocity.
 ~~~python
 def sigmoid_profile(self, x):
     x = x - 12.5